 Brand new: Buy Angkor Ticket online!

 Yes, there is an option to buy the Angkor Ticket online.
-How and where you can get the ticket, I told you in the article “Online ticket for Angkor Wat & Angkor Park: Where can I buy it?”
+How and where you can get the ticket, I told you in the article “Online ticket for Angkor Wat & Angkor Park: How it works & where to buy”

 More information about your Angkor-Pass